sanchitintel/benchmark/README.md

 # PyTorch Benchmarks for oneDNN Graph evaluation
-This is a collection of open source benchmarks used to evaluate PyTorch performance.
+This is a collection of open source benchmarks used to evaluate PyTorch performance with oneDNN Graph, which is meant to complement PyTorch's NNC.

 `torchbenchmark/models` contains copies of popular or exemplary workloads which have been modified to (a) expose a standardized API for benchmark drivers, (b) enable JIT for inference, (c) contain a miniature version of train/test data and a dependency install script.

 This fork is mostly based on changes in an [older fork](https://github.com/chunyuan-w/benchmark/tree/chunyuan/llga_preview2)  of TorchBench.

+While comparing, oneDNN Graph enabled models are JIT-traced.
+Their inference runtimes are compared with the corresponding models being JIT-scripted with oneDNN Graph disabled (

 ## Installation
 The benchmark suite should be self contained in terms of dependencies,